henpizza/NonogramSolver/README.md

 Should I do that?
 Is his situation even applicable to this project?
 His reasoning:

 > Over time, you (or your machine learning algorithms) will get to see the whole dataset,
 > which is what you want to avoid.

 Why would I even want to avoid that?

+I had an idea that instead of trying to make a model that guesses every field, I could make a model that tries to find the most auspicious field.
+It would only try to guess 1s (or 0s) and would be penalized only when the guessed field does not have a zero.
+I think this could be implemented with a softmax function, but it would probably require some conditionals and I have thus far been insuccessful in coding it in Keras (it might be impossible).